Black-tailed godwits, Leighton Moss

 • The 126 bus is an hourly service between the Trafford Centre and Leigh.
 If you miss that you can wait for the 132 bus to Wigan, get off at Sale Lane and get the V1 from there.

-Once you arrive at Leigh Bus Station you need to go over to the bus stop on King Street (the side of the bus station opposite to the shopping centre) and get either the 34 or 600 10 bus (you won't have a long wait).
+Once you arrive at Leigh Bus Station you need to go over to the bus stop on King Street (the side of the bus station opposite to the shopping centre) for the 34 or the bus station for the 600 910 bus (it was easier when they both had the same bus stop but you won't have a long wait either way).
 Depending on the traffic it's a five or ten minute bus journey.
 You need to keep an eye out for the junction with the dual carriageway, your bus stop is just after the fire station on the left hand side.
 From here, cross the road and the main entrance to the country park is opposite the Robin Hood.

 The main entrance to the country park is just down the road.